eroicaleo/doctut2/notes/NotesOnSapien.md

 Science expedition protected by military forces? military expedition with a few scientist?
 Half full/empty tank, both are true. scientific revolution and modern imperialism are inseparable.

+### Why Europe

+Several questions: why didn't

+Paragraph summary

+* It's weird that

+* First industrial wave was simple but why when Britain leap forward, France, Germany and US quick to follow, Austria, Italy and Russian succeeded in closing the gap, whereas China, Persia, Egypt and the Ottoman lagged behind and failed to close the gap?

+My comments:

+观念不改变，学到了形式也没法进步。